kcoopermiller/capyswarm/README.md

 # Roadmap

+- [ ] Priority lists are currently bugged and the swarm will fail if there are more than two of them.
 - [ ] Change instance (ubuntu, browser, or windows)
 - [ ] Add more examples / benchmarks
 - [ ] Add more documentation